 Elementary school instructors often teach one class multiple subjects, such as reading, math, science and social studies or one subject, like art or music, to many classes and incorporate ELL concepts into their daily curriculum.
 Middle school and high school instructors teach specific courses and provide students with a more in depth look into the subjects introduced in elementary school while implementing ELL concepts into course syllabi.

-Teachers at the kindergarten through middle school levels are expected to have a 12% increase in demand between 2012 and 2022, while those at the high school level can expect a six percent rise in opportunities over that time period, according to the U.S. Bureau of Labor Statistics (BLS).
-The median salaries for elementary through high school teachers in 2014 were between $54,120 and $56,310 based on data from the BLS.
+Teachers at the elementary through high school levels are expected to have a 6% increase in demand between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+The median salaries for elementary through high school teachers in 2015 were between $54,890 and $57,200, based on data from the BLS.

 Adult educators provide students with the tools to communicate in English through speech, reading, writing and listening.
 Educators of adult ELLs are equipped with the knowledge to help students navigate society from the grocery store to the job market.
 Adult ELL educators may need to understand naturalization and citizenship concerns, as well as have knowledge of community resources.